Mac-FF/AKAZE-with-SVM-Classifier/README.md

 ## Results

-The results are saved in json file.
+The results are saved in yml and json files.